LIVING JAZZ CHILDREN’S PROJECT

 LJCP consists of both choral and rhythm components.
-300 1-4th graders from 3 Title One schools including Cleveland, Glenview and Lafayette are given weekly music fundamental classes during the regular school day.
-The 2016/17 choral component is under the musical direction of Terrance Kelly and accompanist Ben Heveroh and provides classes in music fundamentals, ear training, vocal and rhythm skills, harmony, stage etiquette and performance techniques.
+Over 300 2-3rd graders from 4 Title One schools including Cleveland, Glenview, Howard and Carl B. Munck and Lafayette are given weekly music fundamental classes during the regular school day.
+The choral component is under the musical direction of Terrance Kelly and Bryan Dyer with accompanists Ben Heveroh and Brian Seet, and provides classes in music fundamentals, ear training, vocal and rhythm skills, harmony, stage etiquette and performance techniques.
 Through the songs they master, students learn about the teachings of Dr. King, Jr. and the civil rights movement and work towards performing these songs at Oakland’s only non-denominational musical tribute to Dr. King entitled “In the Name of Love”, the Annual Musical Tribute honoring Dr. Martin Luther King, Jr..
 Having the opportunity to work towards performing at a high profile event, along with professional artists, is incredibly powerful and transforming for the children.

-During the second half of the school year, Living Jazz provides an adjunct rhythm component.
+During the second half of the school year, Living Jazz provides an adjunct rhythm component under the artistic direction of Javier Navarrette and Dave Flores.
 LJCP’s weekly classes in rhythm-based music education are designed to teach students the basic rhythmic skills that underlie all music learning, through a focus on mastering complex poly-rhythms from the African Diapora.
-The rhythm component, under the direction of Javier Navarrette and Dave Flores, also culminates in a final performance, this time at an in-school assembly.
+The rhythm component, also culminates in a final performance, this time at an in-school assembly.